doughnuted/pybibx/README.md

 - j) Creates an **Evolution Plot (interactive plot)** based on Abstracts, Titles, Sources, Authors Keywords or Keywords Plus
 - k) Creates an **Evolution Plot Complement (interactive plot)** based on Abstracts, Titles, Sources, Authors Keywords or Keywords Plus
 - l) Creates a **Sankey Diagram (interactive plot)** with any combination of the following keys: Authors, Countries, Institutions, Journals, Auhors_Keywords, Keywords_Plus, and/or Languages
-- m) Creates a **X Y Bar Chart** (interactive plot) that displays the count of a specified Y-key for each category defined by a specified X-key.
+- m) Creates a **X Y Bar Chart (interactive plot)** that displays the count of a specified Y-key for each category defined by a specified X-key.
 The plot visualizes the distribution of entities such as Authors, Countries, Institutions, Journals, Authors_Keywords, Keywords_Plus, and/or Languages.
-For example, it can show how many Authors are associated with each Country.
+For example, it can show how many Authors publications are associated with each Country
 - n) Creates a **TreeMap** from the Authors, Countries, Institutions, Journals, Auhors_Keywords, or Keywords_Plus
 - o) Creates an **Authors Productivity Plot (interactive plot)** It informs for each year the documents (IDs) published for each author
 - p) Creates a **Countries Productivity Plot (interactive plot)** It informs for each year the documents (IDs) published for each country (each author's country)
-- q) Creates a **Bar Plot**  for the following statistics: Documents per Year, Citations per Year, Past Citations per Year, Lotka's Law, Sources per Documents, Sources per Citations, Authors per Documents, Authors per Citations, Authors per H-Index, Bradford's Law (Core Sources 1, 2 or 3), Institutions per Documents, Institutions per Citations, Countries per Documents, Countries per Citations, Language per Documents, Keywords Plus per Documents and Authors' Keywords per Documents
+- q) Creates a **Bar Plot (interactive plot)**  for the following statistics: Documents per Year, Citations per Year, Past Citations per Year, Lotka's Law, Sources per Documents, Sources per Citations, Authors per Documents, Authors per Citations, Authors per H-Index, Bradford's Law (Core Sources 1, 2 or 3), Institutions per Documents, Institutions per Citations, Countries per Documents, Countries per Citations, Language per Documents, Keywords Plus per Documents and Authors' Keywords per Documents
+- r) Creates a **Top Reference Plot (interactive plot)** to visualize the top cited References
+- s) Creates a **Citation Trajectory Plot (interactive plot)**  that shows the yearly citation counts for each selected Reference
+- t) Creates a **Citation Matrix** that shows for each Reference, which citing articles (with their publication years) mentioned that Reference, the Unique Reference ID, and the Reference's publication year
+- u) Creates a **RPYS Reference Publication Year Spectroscopy (interactive plot)** to visualize citation patterns over the years, revealing the peaks in reference publication years, trough Gaussian Filters, that might indicate influential works or shifts in research trends

 Network Capabilities:
 - a) **Collaboration Plot** between Authors, Countries, Institutions, Authors' Keywords or Keywords Plus